Cheimatophobia - Fear of the Cold

-For the past few weeks we have talked about how the upcoming cold weather can affect anxiety.
+Cold weather can affect anxiety.
 For example, Seasonal Affective Disorder is more prevalent during the winter months when there is less natural sunlight (although some people do experience SAD during the sumer months.)
-Last week we discussed finding ways to exercise during the cold winter months.
 But what if it is the cold you are actually fearful of.

 Cheimatophobia, as with all intense anxieties, can interfere with your life.
 You may adjust your schedule so you don't need to venture outside or you may move to a different part of the country, choosing to live in California, Florida, Arizona or other warm states to avoid the cold.
 You may ignore responsibilities because you can't make yourself go outside when the temperature dips below freezing.

 If your fear of the cold is impacting how you live your life, cognitive behavioral therapy is frequently helpful.
 This type of treatment uses exposure therapy to desensitize a person to whatever is causing them fear.In addition, stress-reducing strategies can be taught and incorporated into the situation.
 Ideas such as deep breathing and relaxation techniques are helpful.

 Specific strategies for coping with a fear of the cold can also include:

 Watching the weather channel or your local news and being prepared for whatever weather is being called for.
 Predicting the weather is not an exact science and we all know that weather forecasters are sometimes wrong, however, the weather forecast can give you a general idea of what to expect.
 If the weather forecaster is calling for temperatures around 10 degrees, you can be sure it is going to be cold.

 You might want to keep emergency kits, with warm clothes and extra blankets in your trunk during the winter months.
 This can give you a sense of security and help you relax.